RayHightower/RayHightower.com/_posts/2023-09-28-elon-musk-and-the-algorithm.markdown

 ### Why Does the Algorithm Matter?

 Business leaders know communication is a fundamental component of leadership.
 When the people we lead know exactly where we're going, all ships sail in the same direction and greatness is achieved.
-The Algorithm gives Musk and his team a rapid, effective way to communicate with everyone on the team.
+The Algorithm gives Musk and his team a shared vocabulary for communication and an effective toobox for solving problems.

-Musk created the Algorithm while going through "production hell" during the early days of scaling the manufacturing lines for the Tesla Model 3.
-The CEO literally slept on the factory floor during that time, rallying the troops and working the production lines with the builders of the car.
+Musk created the Algorithm during a tough period in Tesla's history.
+The company was scaling the manufacturing lines for the Tesla Model 3.
+The CEO literally slept on the factory floor during that time, rallying the troops and working the production lines with the hands-on builders of the car.

 Here are some reasons why the Algorithm matters: